 How to measure your Bicycle Wheel before converting to an E-Bike

 While this may seem like a simple question, it can cause confusion for many people, and with good reason.
-There are so many different wheel sizes and different ways of measuring bicycle wheels that you might not be sure what size you should order for your bike.
-This is extremely important since we customize your electric bike wheel to your bike wheel size.
+There are so many different sizes and techniques for measuring that you might not even be sure how to measure a bike wheel.
+However, the answer is extremely important, since we customize your electric bike wheel to your bike wheel size.

-If your bicycle wheel does not show the measure, then here are some simple ways to measure your wheel, and ensure you get the RIGHT electric bike wheel, the first time we ship it.
+If your wheel does not have the size printed right on it, then here are some simple tips on how to measure a bike wheel and ensure you get the RIGHT electric bike wheel.

-1. CHECK THE LABELING ON YOUR TIRE.
 This is the easiest and most common way to determine the rim size you need.
-On the sidewall of most commercially branded tires you will find a series of numbers which tell you the size of your rim.
-For example, it might read “26 x 1.5″”.
-This indicates that the wheel is 26″ total, with a 1.5 inch tire.
+On the sidewall of most commercially-branded tires, you will find a series of numbers that tell you the size of your rim.
+For example, it might read 26” x 1.5″.
+This indicates that the wheel is 26″ total, with a 1.5” tire.
 On a 700c, the numbers on the tire would look more like this:

 When working with 700c tires, I usually tell my customers not to worry about the first set of numbers at all.
 The first series of numbers is the “ISO number,” which is basically just a fancier and more complicated way of telling you to look at the second set of numbers.

 What you should be looking for is the second line that says “700 x 23c.”
 But don’t worry if you don’t see any numbers at all.
-Sometimes the bike tire numberes become worn and unreadable over time.
+Sometimes the bike tire numbers become worn and unreadable over time.
 You can still measure the size yourself using the next piece of advice regarding how to measure a bike wheel.

-2. PHYSICALLY MEASURE THE DIAMETER OF YOUR WHEEL.
 Remember, this is measuring the rim PLUS the bicycle tire.
-This can be explained in 3 simple steps.
+This can be explained in three simple steps:

-- Step 1.
-Hold your bike, or tire/rim combination in place.
+- Hold your tire/rim combination in place.
 Or, better yet, have a friend hold it for you.

-- Step 2.
-Stretch a measuring tape across the length of the rim AND tire, placing the tape right on top of the axle in order to measure the wheel at it’s widest point.
+- Stretch a measuring tape across the length of the rim AND tire, placing the tape right on top of the axle in order to measure the wheel at its widest point.

 - Read the number at the far end of your tire.
 This should be your diameter.
 You want to measure in inches for every bike size except a 700c, this would be measured in millimeters.
-(A 700c rim should be 622mm, measured with the tire should give you 700mm).
+A 700c rim should be 622mm, and measured with the tire, should be 700mm.

-3. TAKE IT A STEP FURTHER AND MEASURE THE CIRCUMFERENCE OF YOUR bike WHEEL.
-“Well, now why would I want to do that?,” you may ask.
+“Well, now why would I want to do that?”, you may ask.
 It’s true that the circumference won’t tell you what wheel size to choose, but this can be an important measurement for another reason.
 So, we thought we ought to mention it while showing you how to measure a bike wheel.

-- This requires some arithmetic.
+This requires some arithmetic.
 If you have already determined your wheel’s diameter, the circumference can be determined by multiplying that number by pi.
-Pi is equal to 3.14, so the circumference of a 26 inch tire is 26 x 3.14, which equals 81.64 inches.
+Pi is equal to 3.14, so the circumference of a 26” tire is 26 x 3.14, which equals 81.64”.
 However, if math isn’t your forte, you can try the next option.

 Choosing an electric bike conversion kit should be a fun and easy experience.
-Hopefully, by eliminating the stress of not knowing the proper e-bike wheel size to choose, you can focus on bigger decisions, such as what size Lithium-Ion E-Bike Battery is best for you, or what other electric bike accessories you might need.
+Hopefully, by eliminating the stress of learning how to measure a bike wheel, you can focus on bigger decisions, such as what size Lithium-Ion E-Bike Battery is best for you or what other electric bike accessories you might need.
 As always, we are here to help with any questions you may have.
-You can email us at email@example.com 24/7, or call us at (866) 933-8716 between 9am and 5pm M-F MDT.
+You can email us at email@example.com 24/7, or call us at (866) 933-8716 Monday-Friday between 9am and 4pm MST.